Homework – Week of April 19, 2021

 Be sure to inform me how your child will be going home each day so I can ensure he or she gets to where they need to be.
-Please email me your child’s primary source of transportation by Monday, September 9.
+Please email me your child’s primary source of transportation.
 If your child will be taking an alternative form of transportation home at any time, please remember to send in a note or call the office (no later than 2:15PM).
+Very detailed information will be sent regarding how arrival and dismissal will operate this year.

 Please Save These Important Second Grade Dates

-- Back to School Night: Monday, September 23
+- VIRTUAL Back to School Night: Tuesday, September 22

 - First Reconciliation: Tuesday, December 1